bharath-t/DSALearn/README.md

 7. C is compiled and executed.
 Python is directly executed by PVM.

-8. Was thinking when we implement a node in python, does the next variable store entire node info or just the pointer like in C. Turns out python uses reference semantics so its all good.
+8. Was thinking when we implement a node in python, does the next variable store entire node object or just the pointer like in C. Turns out python uses reference semantics so its all good.
    Eg:

 ```